nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Sanding

-Give each piece a good sanding to smooth over and get rid of any splinters.
+Give each piece a good sanding to smooth over and eliminate any splinters.
 Sanding also gets rid of any pencil marks made while measuring out pieces.

 ### Gluing